Shankhajit-Sen/Tic-Tac-Toe/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Firstly install node modules required in this project by running the below command in command prompt opened in the project directory.
+# Install node modules
-npm install -g node-modules
+You can do so by running the below command in command prompt opened in the project directory. npm install -g node-modules

 ## Available Scripts